imvenkip/cortx-motr-1/scripts/provisioning/README.md

     vagrant up

-A complete list of supported variables is printed by `m0vg list-params` command.
+A complete list of supported variables is printed by `m0vg params` command.

 All additional nodes can be accessed from the main machine (_cmu_) by their name in a `.local` domain.
 For example, here is how to execute a command on the